-- 1. Students should be at their bus stop at least five minutes before the bus is scheduled to arrive. - 2.
+- 1. Students should be at their bus stops at least five minutes before the bus is schedule to arrive. - 2.
 Students should stand away from the road when waiting for the bus. - 3.
-Student behavior, at the bus stop, should be comparable to behavior expected at school. - 4.
+Student behavior at the bus stop should be comparable to behavior expected at school. - 4.
 Students must wait until the bus has stopped and walk to the front door.
-Students must not run along the side of a moving bus.

-If the students are to board the bus across the road from a bus stop, they must proceed as follows:
+Students must never run along side a moving bus.
+If the students are to board the bus across the road from the bus stop, they must proceed as follows: - a.
+Wait until the bus has come to a complete stop.

-- a.
-Wait until the bus has come to a complete stop. - b.
-Walk to ten feet or more in front of the bus and wait for a signal from the bus driver to cross the road.
+- b.
+Walk to a point ten (10) feet or more in front of the bus and wait for a signal from the bus driver to cross the road.
 Students should cross only in front of the bus. - 5.
 Students should board the bus in an orderly manner and be seated as quickly as possible.